 2 May 2020,10:30 am - 23 May 2020,12:30 pm£180

 When her father leaves the Church in a crisis of conscience, Margaret Hale is uprooted from her comfortable home in Hampshire to move with her family to the North of England.
 Initially repulsed by the griminess of her new surroundings in the industrial town of Milton, Margaret becomes aware of the poverty and suffering of local mill workers and develops a passionate sense of social justice.
 This is intensified by her tempestuous relationship with the mill-owner and self-made man John Thornton, as their fierce opposition over his treatment of his employees masks a deeper attraction.
 In North and South Gaskell skilfully fuses individual feeling with social concern, and in Margaret Hale creates one of the most interesting heroines of Victorian literature.

-This course runs over 3 consecutive Saturdays (am); it is sold as a package at £180 and this includes tea and cake in the break and weekly resource material.
+This course comprises 3 Saturday (am) classes over 4 weeks (no class will be held on 8th May, the Bank Holiday); it is sold as a package at £180 and this includes tea and cake in the break and weekly resource material.